moderndatacompany/dataos.info/docs/resources/types/index.md

 A DataOS Resource to create, manage and optimize computational resources & configurations for both simple & advanced analytics and data processing.
 You will find the details on the following link: [Cluster](/resources/cluster/).

+### **Database**

+A Database Resource acts as a repository for storing transaction data, utilizing a managed Postgres relational database.
+To learn more about Database Resource, please refer to the link: [Database](/resources/database/).

 ### **Lakehouse**